Most women have painful menstrual cramps

 higher-than-normal amounts of prostaglandin, or they may be more sensitive to

-Cramping is common during the teen years, when a woman
+Cramping is common during the teen years, when a young woman

 first starts having periods.
 Primary